Media manipulation: Clickbait

 Clickbait refers to headlines of online news articles that are sensationalized or sometimes wholly fake.
 It uses people's natural curiosity to get people to click.
 In some cases, clickbait is used to generate income; more clicks mean more money is made with advertisers.
 But these headlines and articles can also be used to influence a group of people on social media.
 In some cases, they are constructed to appeal to the interest group's pre-existing biases and thus to be shared within filter bubbles.

+A 2023 Pew Research Center survey found that respondents enjoyed the convenience, speed and "element of social interaction, with news they receive from social media.
+But there was an increase, from 31% to 40%, in the percentage of respondents who expressed concerns about inaccuracies, low quality, and politically biased information on social media, according to an article about the survey titled, What Americans Like and Dislike About Getting News on Social Media.

 Information laundering

 Information laundering is a method of using a less trusted or less popular platform to publish a story of dubious origin or veracity for the purposes of reporting on that report rather than the story itself.
 This technique serves to insulate the secondary, more established media from having to issue a retraction if the report is false.
 Generally, secondary reports will report that the original report is reporting without verifying or making the report themselves.